Porsche Cayenne: Cayenne Turbo and Turbo S

-In 2008 an updated 9PA Turbo model, featuring a larger direct fuel injection 4.8-L V8 engine, was revealed at the Beijing Auto Show.
-It produces 500 PS, and can accelerate from 0–60 mph in 4.9 seconds.
-Also revealed with the new Turbo, was a new 550 hp Turbo S model.
-Acceleration from 0–60 mph for that car takes 4.7 seconds and it can be had with optional ceramic composite brakes.
+In 2008 an updated 9PA Turbo model featuring a larger direct fuel injection 4.8-litre V8 engine was revealed at the Beijing Auto Show.
+It produces 500 PS and can accelerate from 0–60 mph in 4.9 seconds.
+Revealed alongside the new Turbo was a new 550 hp Turbo S model.
+Acceleration from 0–60 mph for that model takes 4.7 seconds and it was available with optional ceramic composite brakes.

 Cayenne Diesel

-The original Cayenne Diesel was only available in the facelift 9PA chassis, powered by a 3.0-L V6 VW TDI engine, since February 2009.
+The original Cayenne Diesel was available only in the facelifted 9PA chassis, powered by a 3.0-litre V6 VW TDI engine, from February 2009.
 The engine is rated at 240 PS and 550 Nm of torque.
 The car was unveiled at the 2009 Geneva Motor Show.
-The diesel can accelerate from 0–60 mph in 8.2 seconds.
+The diesel accelerates from 0–60 mph in 8.2 seconds.